Mathematics and Philosophy

 The Mathematics and Philosophy major allows students to explore those areas where philosophy and mathematics meet, in particular, mathematical and philosophical logic and the philosophy of mathematics.

 The prerequisite for the major is MATH 120.
-The major requires twelve term courses including the prerequisite, at least four of which must be in Mathematics at the 200 level or higher and five of which must be in Philosophy.
+The major requires twelve term courses including the prerequisite and the senior seminar.
+Of the remaining courses, at least four must be in Mathematics at the 200 level or higher and five must be in Philosophy.
 All Philosophy courses are eligible for credit toward the major, with the exception of First-Order Logic (PHIL 115).
 Required courses include Set Theory (MATH 270), Mathematical Logic (PHIL 267), Computability and Logic (PHIL 427), an additional advanced Philosophy course with a substantive logical component, and one seminar in either Mathematics or Philosophy (other than PHIL 427) that fulfills the senior requirement (see below).
 Set Theory (MATH 270) and Mathematical Logic (PHIL 267) must be taken before the end of the junior year; it is strongly recommended that they be taken earlier.

 Senior requirement Each year certain seminars offered by the Mathematics and Philosophy departments are designated as fulfilling the senior requirement of the combined major.
 If such a seminar is taken in order to fulfill the senior requirement, majors must consult with the instructor and agree upon additional work required.
 Typically, additional work includes a substantial class presentation and/or preparation of a series of drafts prior to submission of the final paper.